chalu/convertr/README.md

-## A currency converter captonse project for my ALCwithGoogle course and engagement
+## A currency converter capstone project for my ALCwithGoogle course and engagement